Alert Source Discuss

 Delivery of a message sent from another chain.

-The receiver MUST validate that the caller of this function is a known gateway, i.e., one whose underlying cross-chain messaging protocol it trusts.
+The recipient MUST validate that the caller of this function is a known gateway, i.e., one whose underlying cross-chain messaging protocol it trusts.

 Interaction Diagram